-- One K2 Media Server

-- · One Ethernet switch

-- K2 clients as appropriate for your system.

-- (Optional) One or more K2 Media Servers to represent each NH K2 Media Server on your system.

-- (Optional) Other devices as appropriate for your system.
+- 1. Move the following into the Number of devices box: - Two K2 Media Servers - Two Ethernet switches - K2 clients as appropriate for your system. - (Optional) One or more K2 Media Servers to represent each NH K2 Media Server on your system. - (Optional) Other devices as appropriate for your system.